intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 cluster-serving-restart
 ```
 #### Shut Down
-You can use following command to shutdown Cluster Serving, this operation will stop all running services related to Cluster Serving, specifically, Redis and Tensorboard, note that your data in Redis will be removed when you shutdown.
+You can use following command to shutdown Cluster Serving.
+This operation will stop all running services related to Cluster Serving, specifically, Redis and TensorBoard.
+Note that your data in Redis will be removed when you shutdown.
 ```
 cluster-serving-shutdown
 ```

-If you are using docker, you could also run `docker rm` to stop them.
+If you are using Docker, you could also run `docker rm` to stop them.
 ### Model Inference
 We support Python API for conducting inference with Data Pipeline in Cluster Serving.
 We provide basic usage here, for more details, please see [API Guide](https://github.com/intel-analytics/analytics-zoo/blob/master/docs/docs/ClusterServingGuide/APIGuide.md).
 #### Input and Output API